 Bro.
 Thaddeus (Myles) Judge

-Following his death during 1902 his private Notes, with Rule of Life and Resolutions, revealed the secret principles that made his life so exemplary and fruitful”.
+‘Following his death during 1902 his private Notes, with Rule of Life and Resolutions, revealed the secret principles that had made his life so exemplary and fruitful’.

-Fr Larry Healy who knew him when he was a student himself and later when he was Superior: – ” For the function now assigned to him in the College he was admirably fitted.
-He got general control of the junior section with special jurisdiction over the very young boys – the “Chicks”.
-For 37 years he ruled this little world with unlimited and undisputed sway.
+Fr.
+Larry Healy who knew him when he was a student himself then later when he was superior remarked that Bro.
+Thaddeus Judge rose daily at four am; he was punctual at the Brothers’ exercises.
+This was his tribute: ‘For the function now assigned to him in the College he was admirably fitted.
+He got general control of the junior section with special jurisdiction over the very young boys – the ‘Chicks.’
+For thirty-seven years he ruled this little world with unlimited and undisputed sway.
 Active, intelligent, and always busy, he was ever affable, polite and ready to oblige.
 Always alert to maintain law and order among his tiny subjects, he was always unruffled and supremely reasonable.
 To the little boys he was mother and nurse, as well as teacher and lawgiver.
 He was with them all day.
 He slept in their dormitory.
 In the morning he helped the smaller mites to wash and dress.
 At night he saw them snugly ‘tucked in’.
 In study he helped them at their lessons.
 At recreation he organised their games and insisted on a lesson hard to learn: – that truthfulness and fair play were preferable to Victory.
 At meals he made them feel that good manners and self-restraint were priesthood.
 That selfishness and greed were ugly and detestable.
 This function brought him into touch with all the boys, senior and junior.
 He is remembered for his being ‘indispensable to the community with his work ethic, always so dapper, wearing his distinctive skullcap.’